We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 If a portfolio company recently broke covenants with a bank, or if a private- or publicly owned company is going through a crisis, it doesn’t have months or even weeks to “figure things out.”

-They need someone who understands their industry, has a deep knowledge of how to confront the organization’s specific challenges, and needs to be able to address them quickly.
+They need someone with extensive experience who understands their industry, has a deep knowledge of how to confront the organization’s specific challenges, and needs to be able to address them quickly.

 If a portfolio company, private company, or public company needs an interim chief executive, it’s more often than not because things weren’t going well with the previous leader.